omgnetwork/omgnetwork.github.io/docs/quick-start-deposit.md

 1. If you need some Ropsten ETH, send yourself some using a [Ropsten faucet](https://faucet.metamask.io/).
 2. Make sure that your web3 wallet is pointing to the Ropsten network, or else you will not see your balance.
-3. The Ropsten ETH that you own displays in your account.
-Make sure this exists before continuing.
+3. The Ropsten ETH that you own is displayed in your account.
+Make sure this is the case before continuing.

 ![account-balance](/img/quick-start-account-balance.png)

 ## Make an ETH Deposit

 1. Click **Deposit**.
 2. Define the amount you wish to deposit in wei.
-Make sure you have more than this amount in your Rootchain wallet (to cover gas costs).
+Make sure you have more than this amount in your Rootchain wallet to cover gas costs.
 3. Click **Deposit**.
 Your web3 wallet should pop up and ask you to confirm the transaction.
 Note that this example application defaults the gas limit to `6000000` wei.

 ![sign-deposit](/img/quick-start-sign-deposit.png)